dell/csm-docs/content/docs/supportmatrix/_index.md

 | ObjectScale |  1.2.x | - |
 {{</table>}}

-> Notes:
+**Notes:**
-> - Only install OS dependencies for the protocols you use (e.g., skip `nvme-cli` if NVMe isn't used).
+- Install only the OS dependencies for the protocols you use (e.g., skip `nvme-cli` if NVMe isn’t used).
-> - Always use the CSM and Kubernetes API for storage operations.
+- Always use the CSM and Kubernetes API for storage operations.
-> - Changes made outside these tools (like using storage array GUIs or CLIs) won't be automatically reflected in Kubernetes including Persistent Volume (PV) metadata, leading to inaccurate metadata and state information.
+- Changes made outside these tools (like using storage array GUIs or CLIs) won’t be reflected in Kubernetes, leading to inaccurate metadata and state information.
-> - If you must make external changes, manually update the Kubernetes cluster to keep everything in sync
+- If you make external changes, manually update the Kubernetes cluster to keep everything in sync.

 ## Supported Container Orchestrator Platforms